 The short version

 Patrick Sherriff survived 13 years working for newspapers in the US, UK and Japan.
-Between writing and illustrating textbooks for non-native speakers of English he releases Hana Walker mystery novels, short stories, essays and just now, an adult colouring book.
+Between writing and illustrating textbooks for non-native speakers of English he releases Hana Walker mystery novels, short stories, essays and a monthly newsletter highlighting good fiction published in English about Japan.
 He lives in Japan with his wife and two daughters.

 The longer version